• Skip to primary navigation

 Where to buy chicken hearts?

-plate of rosemary chicken hearts garnished with fresh rosemary
+plate of chicken hearts with fresh rosemary

 1. Place the hearts in a bowl, sprinkle salt and then fill with water until they are just submerged.
 Stir to combine then place in the refrigerator for 3 hours.